j-gomez2020/The-Basics-/README.md

   5. Functions.cpp - This program illustrates the use of functions by asking the user for three integers and outputting the largest and smallest integer respectively.

+Branch 2- Includes a project that I created for my final project in Data Structures in C++.
+I included a pdf of the presentation and explaination of the project to demonstrate the concepts used.